How to find local walks in Scotland

 There is something rather lovely about discovering a new walk directly from your front door.
 Whether that’s a stroll on the beach, a ramble in the woods or simply a walk to the duck pond and back.
 If today’s changing world can teach us anything, it is the importance of being able to go for a walk without the need to drive.
 Here’s how to get outside in Scotland – from your own doorstep!

-Government guidance is currently restricting us to one form of exercise a day, for example a run, walk, or cycle – alone or with members of your household each day from our front doors.
+Government guidance is currently restricting essential travel only.
+This includes a run, walk, or cycle – alone or with one other person each day – from our front doors.
 You should ensure you are 2 metres apart from anyone outside of your household.
 Please follow these rules and don’t get in your car.

 1. Get a [paper] map